CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/weight-scale-module/weight-management-board.md

 ### Header

-You can define the number of rows in the Documents table.
+- **Row Count**: defines the number of rows displayed in the Documents Table.

-Checking the "Only active documents" checkbox filters the Documents table and leaves only documents in "In Progress" status.
+- **Only Active Documents**: when checked, this option filters the table to show only documents with an "In Progress" status.

 ![Weighting Management Board](./media/weight-management-board/board.webp)

 ### Documents Table

-In this table, all weight documents are available.
-Right-click on a specific line opens a context menu (work only for the document in 'In Progress' status):
+This table lists all weight documents.
+Right-clicking on a document in "In Progress" status opens a context menu with the following options:

-**Continue Process** – Opens the [Weighting Wizard](./overview.md) for the selected document.
+- **Continue Process**: launches the [Weighting Wizard](./overview.md) for the selected document.

-**Close Document** – closes this document
+- **Close Document**: closes this document

 ### Document Lines

-In this table, the document lines (Items) for the selected document are displayed.
+This section displays item details for the selected document.
 Users can remove specific lines from the document as needed.

 ---
-The Weighting Wizard offers an intuitive and structured approach to weight-based material issuance, with a clear visual indicator of progress.
-This feature enhances workflow efficiency and ensures the process is completed accurately and smoothly